lyze237/gdx-TinyVG/readme.md

 # Convert SVG into TVG

-Convert your SVG into a TVG her: https://svgtotvg.herokuapp.com/
+Convert your SVG into a TVG here: https://svgtotvg.herokuapp.com/

 Some things are not supported.